Ivy Valentine: Critical reception

 Ivy's appearance, body, outfit, and demeanor have all been at the center of discussions about the character, and have been attributed as reasons owing to her status as a fan favorite.
 She is commonly compared to or described as a dominatrix, and has been noted both as the series' sexiest female.
-She has been displayed in various third-party media, her likeness appearing in material including magazine swimsuit issue pin-ups and periodicals such as Play's annual "Girls of Gaming" series.
-Other media outlets have compared her and Lara Croft in terms of attractiveness and sexualization.
+She has been displayed in various third-party media, her likeness appearing in material including magazine swimsuit issue pin-ups and periodicals such as Play's annual Girls of Gaming series.
 Other sources have used her as a standard for a character archetype, comparing later created female characters to her design and appearance.
+In a 2016 study done by researchers at Indiana University, Ivy was found to be the most sexualized character out of 571 playable female video game characters created between 1989 and 2014.
+The study used a character's "nudity, over-enlarged breasts or hips and unrealistically narrow waists" as "signs of hypersexualization".